SpecDD

 Prompt implementation in small chunks.
 One spec at a time gives the best results.
 One to three related specs can work when the task is simple and the boundaries are clear.

-Keep tasks local.
-A task should usually be implementable inside the local spec’s Owns or Can modify boundary.
+A task should usually be implementable entirely inside the local spec’s Owns or Can modify boundary.
+Tasks that require touching files outside the local boundary are a signal that the spec or its ownership needs review.

-Review agent output.
-SpecDD improves reliability, but it does not remove the need for human review, tests, and verification.
+SpecDD improves reliability and reduces the scope of what agents can change, but it does not remove the need for human review, tests, and verification.
+Always inspect generated code before relying on it.

 Conflict handling